junovhs/neti/docs/locality-v2-proposal.md

 The locality scanner produces violations that require manual intervention:

 ```
-▸ MISSING_HUB
+?
+MISSING_HUB
     src\clipboard\mod.rs (fan-in: 4)
-    → Add to [rules.locality].hubs in slopchop.toml
+     Add to [rules.locality].hubs in slopchop.toml

-▸ TIGHT_COUPLING
+?
+TIGHT_COUPLING
-    src\cli\handlers.rs → src\apply\mod.rs
+    src\cli\handlers.rs  src\apply\mod.rs
-    → 'cli' ↔ 'apply' coupled.
+     'cli'  'apply' coupled.
 Merge or extract shared interface
 ```

 ### Why This Is Fragile

 1. **Manual hub declarations decay.** Every new utility module requires config updates.
-Forget once, get noise forever.

-2. **False positive tight coupling.** CLI → Apply is correct layering, not bad coupling.
+2. **False positive tight coupling.** `cli  apply` is correct layering, not bad coupling.
 The algorithm cannot distinguish intended architecture from accidental spaghetti.

 3. **Configuration as debt.** The more config required, the less the tool gets used.
-Users disable features rather than maintain them.

 ### The Antifragile Principle

-A system is antifragile when it gets *better* under stress rather than worse.
+A system is antifragile when it gets *better* under stress.
 An antifragile locality system would:

 - Require zero configuration
 - Automatically adapt as the codebase evolves